dleewo/kubernetes-the-hard-way-bare-metal/docs/03-compute-resources.md

 apt install net-tools
 ```

-For the virtual machines, thet are several options available icnlduing using toos like VMWare Workstation or Oracle VirtualBox.
-For my purposes, I already had VMWare ESXi 7.0 installed on an unused PC.
+For the virtual machines, thet are several options available icnlduing using tools like VMWare Workstation or Oracle VirtualBox.
+For my purpose, I already had VMWare ESXi 7.0 installed on an unused PC.
 You can obtain a free license from VMware.
 There are limitations like the maxium number of vCPUs that can be assigned to a VM, but you will not hit any of those limits for this cluster.